isomerpages/moe-ast-olive/_olive-staff-well-being/Employee Wellness Programme.md

 </li>
 </ul>
 <p>As part of ongoing efforts to provide timely and reliable service when
-officers need support most, the Whole-of-Government 24/7 Hotline has been updated as follows:</p>
+support is needed most, the Whole-of-Government 24/7 Hotline has been updated as follows:</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/New_WOG_Hotline.jpg">
 </div>